jchatel/quickmail-next-docs/deliverability/deliverability-ai.md

 # How to change deliverability score threshold and recovery period?

-To change the deliverability score threshold and recovery period, go to the Sending Settings of an email account under Channels and look for Deliverability AI.
+To change the deliverability score threshold and recovery period, go to the Email page and click on the email account to open settings.
+Under the Sending Settings, look for Deliverability AI.

 ![screenshot](../images/003_file-bFfD8lo4rL.png)